strategicalliances/docs/content/en/docs/appstore/platform-supported-content/modules/snowflake/mendix-data-loader.md

 This issue will be resolved in a future Mendix Studio Pro release.
 If you wish to work around this issue, you can set the ApplicationRootUrl of the application so that it has a trailing slash "/", e.g., **https://mymendixapp.mendixcloud.com/**.
 This resolution is the same as setting a custom domain as described in the [Custom Domains Mendix Documentation](/developerportal/deploy/custom-domains/#use-custom-url).

+### Error Using Delta Ingestion: Could not map 'changedDate' to attribute or association.

+When ingesting data using the **Use Delta Ingestion** setting while the **changedDate** system member isn't properly exposed you will be presented with an error (while doing second ingestion for the data source).
+In the stacktrace you will see error code 400 with the message "Could not map 'changedDate' to attribute or association.".

+#### Cause

+The **ChangedDate** system member on the exposed entity isn't enabled or is not exposed in the OData endpoint.

+#### Solution

+Enable the **changedDate** system member on the exposed entity and expose it on the published OData resource.

 ## Contact Information

 For support or queries regarding the Mendix Data Loader, email the development team at [SA_Dev_Team@mendix.com](mailto:sa_dev_team@mendix.com).